pycon-mentored-sprints/community-handbook/README.md

    deactivate
    ```

-## To work on the stylesheets/theme 🎨
+## Working on the stylesheets/theme 🎨

 :warning: You will need to install [sass](https://sass-lang.com/) locally first.